Richmond SPCA: History

-Ellen Glasgow highlighted the idea of "Anthropomorphic pomposity," an idea that humans are superior to animals.
+Ellen Glasgow highlighted the idea of "Anthropomorphic pomposity", an idea that humans are superior to animals.
 Glasgow was the president of the Richmond SPCA's board and the enforcer of the first shelter to be created in 1924 for this organization.
 For two decades Glasgow was president of the board and recruited other influential Richmonders, Douglas Southall Freeman and James Branch Cabell.
 Glasgow died in 1945.

 In 1979, the Richmond SPCA began programs to address the link between animal and human abuse.

-In the 60's and 70's humane societies began to kill animals, going against the mission of animal shelters.
+In the 60s and 70s humane societies began to kill animals, going against the mission of animal shelters.
 Ed Duvin wrote an article named "in the Name of Mercy" in 1989 about euthanasia at animal shelters.
 He stated that "is the dark secret that it is, in part, little more than a vast killing machine."
 He highlighted how billions of dollars was spent but this never formed a national association that was effective in giving proper treatment to the shelter animals.
 This article was a catalyst for animal treatment in shelters.
 Shelters began spaying and neutering animals and promoting adoption.
 Places started changing to "no-kill" which led to saving millions of cats and dogs lives.
-The San Francisco SPCA was the first to move to non-kill and the Richmond SPCA was the first to successfully replicate it.
+The San Francisco SPCA was the first to move to nonkill and the Richmond SPCA was the first to successfully replicate it.

 In 2002, the Richmond SPCA switched to an appointment-based relinquishment system.
 In 2013, the Richmond SPCA was among SPCA shelters across the country targeted by PETA with undercover video to claim the no-kill shelters send too many animals to local pounds that euthanize.

 The shelter has taken in animals affected by hurricanes.
 After Hurricane Ida in summer of 2021, the shelter rescued 20 cats and 6 dogs from Louisiana.
-In 2020, photographer Kristen Murray created a book ‘Tails of the River City" to raise funds for the Richmond SPCA.
+In 2020, photographer Kristen Murray created a book, Tails of the River City, to raise funds for the Richmond SPCA.